On losing our first hire

 It was tough to compete with apartments.

-That year I had almost set a school record for most days absent, while dropping girls off at their boyfriends apartments.
+That year I had almost set a school record for most days absent.
+Most of that time was spent dropping girls off at their boyfriend's apartments.
 I was trumped only by Ashley Summers, with her innate ability to manipulate male authority, who beat me by 8 days.

-As for our relationship, there were no dinners.
+As for that first relationship, the one when I was seventeen, here were no dinners.
 No romantic notes in class or long phone conversations where we’d rather fall asleep on the phone than hang up.
 I never even met her parents.

 I had no idea what I was doing.